usaid-cs/yesterday-i-learned/random.md

 1. [Consuming salt water immediately before sports][theglobeandmail 2] helps retain water.
 1. The [polish notation][wikipedia 23] is one way to describe order of operations unambiguously.
 1. Running Chrome with the `--no-experiments` argument resets all flags.
-1. Running in the rain: given `total rain rate = (rate from top * seconds outdoors) + (rate from side * seconds walking)`, you get less wet if you stand still from time A to time B, and less wet if you run from point A to point B.
 1. It is possible to [create burgers from mosquitoes][youtube 3].
 1. "Point blank" does not mean "at close range" but "close enough to disregard veering of projectile due to gravity".
 1. *Yersinia pestis* is responsible for the Black Death, which is a combination of bubonic, septecemic, and pneumonic plagues.